streamnative/charts/charts/pulsar-operator/README.md

-# StreamNative Pulsar Operators
+# StreamNative Operators for Apache Pulsar

-The Pulsar Operators bring the specific controllers for Kubernetes by providing specific Custom Resource Definition (CRD) which is developed and maintained by StreamNative Inc.
+The StreamNative Operators for Apache Pulsar bring the specific controllers for Kubernetes by providing specific Custom Resource Definition (CRD) which is developed and maintained by StreamNative Inc.
-Installing the Pulsar Operators means you agree to and are in compliance with the [StreamNative Community License](https://streamnative.io/community-licence).
+Installing the StreamNative Operators for Apache Pulsar means you agree to and are in compliance with the [StreamNative Community License](https://streamnative.io/community-licence).

 ## Requirements